tyranno-studios/blockchain-brawlers-whitepaper/README.md

 # Player vs. Player Asset Requirements

 In the PvP mode coming out at the end of October you will take part in an original head to head card game.
-In order to do this you will need to have a Brawler NFT, some playing cards(also NFTs), and the requisite set of moves (also NFTs) of your own choosing.
+In order to do this you will need to have a Series 1 Brawler NFT, some playing cards(also NFTs), and the requisite set of moves (also NFTs) of your own choosing.

 Below is an accounting of the minimum items you will need to wage war in the squared circle and where to go and acquire them.